wnfs-wg/rs-wnfs/README.md

 ## Usage

 WNFS does not have an opinion on where you want to persist your content or the file tree.
-Instead, the API expects any object that implements the async [`BlockStore`](https://github.com/wnfs-wg/rs-wnfs/blob/07d026c1ef324597da9ac7897353015dd634af16/crates/fs/common/blockstore.rs#L30-L85) interface.
+Instead, the API expects any object that implements the async [`BlockStore`][blockstore-trait] interface.
 This implementation also defers system-level operations to the user; requiring that operations like time and random number generation be passed in from the interface.
 This makes for a clean wasm interface that works everywhere.

 Let's see an example of working with a public directory.
 Here we are going to use the memory-based blockstore provided by library.